ocp-power-automation/ocs-upi-kvm/README.md

 cd ocs-upi-kvm
 git submodule update --init
 ```
+The information provided below describes some of the dynamics
+surrounding the create, deploy, and test scripts.

 The majority of the **create-ocp.sh** command is spent running terraform (and ansible).
 On occasion, a transient error will occur while creating the cluster.
 In this case,
 the operation can be restarted by specifying the  **--retry** argument.
 This can save